 |Images: © HBO|

 Breaking his promise to his mother, Bran climbs the nerve-wrackingly high stone highest tower, as his pup, Summer, waits below.
 At the very top, Bran hears noises and peers into the window to see the queen and her brother having sex.
 Stunned Bran stays there long enough for Jaime to grab his arm.
 Cersei, terrified the boy will reveal her secret, commands Jaime to stop Bran, which he does by pushing him out the window.
-And, so Bran, who is essentially the son of a duke, becomes the prince who falls down from the tower.
+And, so Bran, who is essentially the son of a duke, becomes the prince who falls down from the tower (or meets his downfall at the tower).

 Although Westeros does not have the concept of a duke, arguably each of the nine regions of Westeros’ high lords — Stark, Lannister, Arryn, Baratheon, Tully, etc. — are roughly equivalent to dukes.
 Each high lords’ vassals — for example, the Freys and the Boltons — are roughly equal to barons.